辛宝Otto

 Quick Testing of UIKit?#

-How can I quickly learn UIKit and Swift?
+How to quickly learn UIKit and Swift?

 1. Creating a Regular Project#